fylgja/fylgja/components/pagination/README.md

 </nav>
 ```

-Need a more btn like pagination.
-Combine this component with the `@fylgja/btn` component.
+Need a more btn like pagination, combine this component with the `@fylgja/btn` component.

 ```html
 <nav aria-label="pagination" class="pagination">